duderstadt-lab/Java_KCP/README.md

     Table - Name of the table that contains the raw data.
 Typically this is the Results table. x column - X column for change point analysis.
 Typically this is time or frame number. y column - Y column for change point analysis.
 Typically this is position.
     Trajectory - Number of the trajectory to analyze in the Results table.
 Multiple trajectories can be in the same table with different numbers in the Trajectory column.
-This parameter define the trajectory to analyze within the table.
+This parameter defines the trajectory to analyze within the table.
     Sigma - Standard deviation of the background noise.
 Can be determined using the region prior to enzymatic activity.
     Confidence value - Confidence interval (1 - alpha).
-A value of 0.99 represent a 1% false positive rate.
+A value of 0.99 represents a 1% false positive rate.
     start - Start of the region for change point analysis in X values.
-    stop - End of the region for change point analysis in Y values.
+    stop - End of the region for change point analysis in X values.
     TableTitle - Title of the output table. steps - If checked, the slope will be set to zero for all segments.
 This assumes you have data representing a series of steps and fits them using the algorithm.
 ```